809 Fight For Awareness

 Our Team

-Erik Hernandez, President/Social MediA
+Erik Hernandez—President, Social MediA

 Erik was born and raised in the San Fernando Valley, and is a Pasadena City firefighter (Local 809).
 As he’s grown into his career, he’s developed the same passion for helping first responders as he has for those who call 9-1-1.
 As a father and husband, he wants nothing more than to grow old with his family and enjoy a long and healthy career, and he wishes the same for every first responder.

-Maggie Hernandez, Communications/treatment Coordinator
+Maggie Hernandez—Comms, treatment Coordinator